Morpho-evolution with learning using a controller archive as an inheritance mechanism: Related Work

 \section{Related Work}

-Among the numerous studies in the field of evolutionary robotics, the majority address either the evolution of the body-plan \textit{or} the evolution of the controller.
+Among the numerous studies in the field of evolutionary robotics, the majority address either the evolution of the body-plan alone \textit{or} the evolution of the controller alone.
 This section focuses on literature which describes methods for the \textit{joint} optimisation of body-plans and controllers.

-When evolving body-plans and optimizing their controllers in the same algorithm, it is important to ensure that the controller assigned to any offspring is appropriate for the newly formed body-plan.
-In the case of a neural network controller for instance, this requires a controller to have inputs and outputs nodes that correspond to the sensors and actuators present in the body-plan.
-Here we first discuss methods that create controllers that are tightly correlated to a specific type of body-plan, followed by morphology-independent methods, i.e. those that are capable of \textit{generating} a controller for any given body-plan.
+We focus attention on approaches that permit the evolution of offspring that require a controller topology that is different to either parent.
+That is, methods which evolve changes to morphology that do not impact the topology of controller (i.e. the number of inputs and outputs of a neural controller) are out of scope.
+For example, this excludes work in which morphological change is restricted to repositioning sensors \cite{buason2005brains} or altering the length, weight and size of leg-joints, e.g. \cite{nygaard2017overcoming,nygaard2018real,nygaard2020environmental, juarez1998design}.
+We first discuss methods that create controllers that are directly correlated to a specific type of body-plan, followed by morphology-independent methods, i.e. those that are capable of \textit{generating} a controller for any given body-plan.